-&lt;sup>21The standard production version of the model that has been used in preparing this paper is linear and does not put any non-negativity restrictions on nominal interest rates, with the result that the forecast nominal interest rate does at times become negative in the lower confidence intervals.
+23The standard production version of the model that has been used in preparing this paper is linear and does not put any non-negativity restrictions on nominal interest rates, with the result that the forecast nominal interest rate does at times become negative in the lower confidence intervals.
 An alternative, non-linear procedure has been developed that prevents interest rates from becoming negative, but use of this procedure is very time consuming.
+See Chen and others (2008).